learn-co-students/dsc-0-10-04-cov-corr-lab-nyc-ds-career-012819/README.md

 ![png](index_files/index_16_1.png)

-So we can see there is quite a bit of positive relationship between the two, but a covariance value is a bit hard to interpret.
+We can see there is quite a bit of positive relationship between the two, but a covariance value is still a bit hard to interpret.
 So let's try calculating correlation.

 ### Calculate Correlation